ohmree/vitezilla/packages/core/README.md

 ### Introduction

-`vitezilla` contains the core logic of Vitezilla - a mocking toolkit leveraging the power of TypeScript to enhance your Vitest experience.
+The `vitezilla` package contains the core logic of Vitezilla - a mocking toolkit leveraging the power of TypeScript to enhance your Vitest experience.

 > **Warning**
 > This is a **Work In Progress**!
 The API might change before version 1.0 is released.